TV6 Investigates: DCI says items sought for DNA testing in 1980 murder conviction not found

 Beeman’s attorneys filed a motion in February following the searches and asked the court to compel prosecutors to produce an investigation box of materials.

-Attorneys said back in December that prosecutors provided the DCI investigative file, totaling 833 pages, but said the file was incomplete.
+Attorneys said that back in December prosecutors provided the DCI investigative file, totaling 833 pages, but said the file was incomplete.
 Photos were missing of the crime scene and evidence, chain of custody documents and field investigation notes, they said.

 After the file was provided, prosecutors informed Beeman’s attorneys there was an additional box of materials associated with Winkel’s murder that was stored in Stockton, according to the filing.